B2C

 How I built buy-in:

-• To Engineering: Showed that standard table works for web across both platforms (reduces overall complexity).
-Mobile card component is targeted exception where business value justifies extra work.
+• To Engineering: Showed that the standard table works for web responsive design (reduces overall complexity).
+Mobile card approach is a targeted exception where business value justifies extra work.

 • To Accessibility & Design leaders: Demonstrated how separation preserves compliance (no data removal on responsive web) while mobile pattern follows established card component guidelines.

-Secured alignment from mobile teams, accessibility teams, product managers, and all three design system leads by showing how the compromise delivered each group's highest priorities.
+The result: Secured alignment from mobile teams, accessibility teams, product managers, and all three design system leads.

 Key Decisions & Tradeoffs